 This Advisory had worked out what I considered a well written positioning statement.
 It identified their target market and described what was unique about how they approached financial advice.
 It was clear.
 It was different.
 I thought it was compelling.
 And the next step before we used it as a basis for their communication strategy was to test it with a few clients to see if it needed any refinements before we moved forward.
 Were they surprised by what they heard!

 The clients let them know that what they saw as the most valuable aspect of the services they provided was not what they considered most valuable.
-More important, they let Fifth Set know that the way the statement characterized them was a real turn off.
+More important, they let the Advisor know that the way the statement characterized them was a real turn off.
 Even a little condescending.

 By the way, part of what they found demeaning was the claim that they “educated their clients” and “take financial issues off their hands.”

 Those are a phrases I have heard from quite a few advisors.